-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 assessments in English and Math. improvement in English as measured by the DORA Assessment, and 85% of students demonstrated improvement in Math as measured by the ADAM Assessment. improvement in English as measured by the DORA Assessment, and 89% of students demonstrated improvement in math as measured by the ADAM Assessment. benchmark assessments in English and Math. % of Special Education Students enrolled at GREC receiving support on career exploration and transition plans on career exploration 100% of special education students at GREC receive support on career exploration and transition plans.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Improvement demonstrated on benchmark assessments in English and Math.
+In 2020-21, 86% of students demonstrated improvement in English as measured by the DORA Assessment, and 85% of students demonstrated improvement in Math as measured by the ADAM Assessment.
+In 2021-22, 86% of students demonstrated improvement in English as measured by the DORA Assessment, and 89% of students demonstrated improvement in math as measured by the ADAM Assessment.
+In 2022-23, 91% of students completing pre and post tests demonstrated improvement in English as measured by the STAR Reading Assessment, and 79% of students demonstrated improvement in math as measured by the STAR Math Assessment.
+100% of Students will demonstrate improvement on benchmark assessments in English and Math. % of Special Education Students enrolled at GREC receiving support on career exploration and transition plans 100% of special education students at GREC receive support on career exploration and transition plans.
+100% of special education students at GREC receive support on career exploration and transition plans.
+100% of special education students at GREC receive support on career exploration and transition plans.
 100% of special education students at GREC will receive support on career exploration and transition plans

-Action # Title Description Total Funds Contributing 3.1 Implementation of NGSS Science Standards Purchase of new Science Adoptions and the cost of new materials \$20,000.00 No 3.2 Teacher classroom budget Additional budget for implementation of new materials for Science - 5 teachers \$400 each \$2,000.00 No 3.3 Computer devices to access new curriculum Replacement/Repair of devices to access new curriculum \$2,200.00 No 3.4 Books & supplies for dual enrollment Cost of books and materials for Dual enrollment students at the community college - students are eligible who are foster youth or income eligible if other resources are not available. \$4,000.00 Yes
+Action # Title Description Total Funds Contributing 3.1 Implementation of NGSS Science Standards with supports for SWD.
+Purchase of licenses for standards-based science courses through online provider \$8,000.00 No 3.2 Teacher classroom budget Additional budget for implementation of new materials for Science - 5 teachers \$200 each \$1,000.00 No

+Action # Title Description Total Funds Contributing 3.3 Computer devices to access new curriculum with additional support for SWD.
+Replacement/Repair of devices to access new curriculum and adaptive devices for SWD. \$1,200.00 No 3.4 Books & supplies for dual enrollment Cost of books and materials for Dual enrollment students at the community college - students are eligible who are foster youth or income eligible if other resources are not available. \$1,000.00 Yes

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.